|BLK Cancer Centre|

 The nursing staff and clinical coordinators are responsible for teaching and imparting information about proper care and skills such as blood pressure monitoring, intake and output measurement, consumption of medications as per schedule.

-Adam Hassan from Logos, Nigeria got treated at BLK Hospital by Renal Sciences and Kidney Transplant team from BLK Centre for Renal Sciences & Kidney TransplantRead more View all Testimonials...
+Charles Cheriyot from Nairobi, Kenya got treated at BLK Hospital for Kidney Transplant by Dr. Aditya Pradhan and his team from BLK Centre for Renal Sciences & Kidney TransplantRead more View all Testimonials...

 Technology facilitates correct diagnosis of various ailments for best and shortest road to recovery.
 Get a closer glimpse of our cutting-edge-technology in the gallery below.